SAFEGUARDING CHILDREN POLICY

 For most activities and events, our procedure for supervision of children is as follows:

-• For afterschool classes held in infant schools, for children aged 4-6, there will be two member of staff for every 15 children.
+For afterschool classes held in infant schools, for children aged 4-6, there will be two members of staff for every 15 children.

 Administration of Medicines